 Each year, all three Fairfax County emergency shelters that serve single adults activate a “no-turn-away” policy from December 1-March 31, known as the Winter Seasonal program.
 “No-turn-away” is also implemented outside of that timeframe based on temperature and weather conditions.
 The Hypothermia Prevention Program operates in coordination with the regular emergency shelter programs and function in partnership with nonprofit agencies, faith communities, and various community groups and individuals.

 For general questions, contact Abby Dunner in the Office to Prevent and End Homelessness at firstname.lastname@example.org.

 - Nearly a 1,000 men and women are provided a safe, warm place to sleep during the winter season.

 - More than 2,000 volunteers serve at dozens of houses of worship, including churches, synagogues and mosques.

-The program is operated by four nonprofit organizations under contract with Fairfax County.
+The program is operated by three nonprofit organizations under contract with Fairfax County.

 - New Hope Housing